-Professors of the Practice are generally expected to devote a substantial portion of their professional life to the school.
-This title is not appropriate for individuals who may meet the qualifications but only teach a single course per year.
-Individuals appointed to this position may not hold academic positions to which they would be returning or positions in business or the professions which would continue full time during the Stanford appointment.
-An individual may be on leave from a position for the duration of the Stanford appointment.
+Professors of the Practice are expected to devote a substantial portion of their professional life to the school or designated policy institute.
+This title is not appropriate for individuals who may meet the qualifications but, for example, only teach a single course per year.
 This title is not appropriate for individuals whose profession is or has been primarily academic.
+Professors of the Practice should not hold concurrent positions at the University.
+Individuals appointed to this position may not hold academic positions to which they would be returning or positions in the professions or public service, which would continue full time during the Stanford appointment (an individual may be on leave from a position for the duration of the Stanford appointment).

 9.1.7 Adjunct Appointments

 Individuals holding this position may contribute to their department in a variety of ways.
 They may be the primary instructor or co-instructor of courses, teach graduate seminars and be co-advisors (but not principal advisors) on masters or doctoral theses.
 They may serve on departmental committees, consistent with school practice.
 This position is not appropriate for individuals whose profession is primarily academic; such individuals should be appointed as Lecturers or Senior Lecturers, as appropriate.
 However, faculty who have retired from other academic institutions may be appointed to this position.
 This position may be paid or unpaid.